MichaelDemidov/LazarusKeyboardLayout/README.md

 On Windows, it uses system hooks to intercept keyboard layout changes.

-But it seems almost impossible to keep track of all the ways a user can switch keyboard layouts in Linux.
-They can use a keyboard shortcut, click on the layout indicator, or use third-party software.
-There are no system-wide messaging mechanisms (or I don't know about them, and the need to work in different desktop environments makes the task unsolvable.
+But there are no system-wide messaging mechanisms in GNU/Linux (or I don't know about them), and the need to work in different desktop environments makes the task unsolvable.
 Therefore, I used the standard TTimer component.
 Once per second, it checks the current layout and writes it to the label caption.

-*I understand that using a timer might be a bad practice here, but I don't know of a better way because my Linux programming experience is relatively limited.
+**Note** *I understand that using a timer might be a bad practice here, but I don't know of a better way because my Linux programming experience is relatively limited.
 Let me know if you have a better solution.*

 Delphi compatibility
 --------------------
 The `keyboardlayout.pas` file is also compatible with Delphi.
 To use it with Delphi on Windows, remove the {$mode ObjFPC}{$H+} line, all {$IF defined(WINDOWS)} lines, and all lines between the associated {$ELSE} and {$ENDIF}, including themselves.
 You may also need to fix the module names in the section 'uses' (depending on the version of Delphi).

-The demo project is incompatible with Delphi due to different form (`dfm` / `lfm`) formats.
+The demo project is incompatible with Delphi due to different form formats (`dfm` / `lfm`).
 You can recreate the form and use the source code.

 Author
 ------